 A: BFT believes it is the current practice at most sites for the moderate/severe teacher, working with the principal, to create schedules for the paraprofessionals working with students on their caseloads.
-BFT strongly advises mod/severe teacher to involve their principal in these schedules by showing a draft to the principal and consulting with the principal whenever changes are made (BEFORE the change is made).
+BFT strongly advises mod/severe teachers to involve their principal in these schedules by showing a draft to the principal and consulting with the principal whenever changes are made (before the change is made).
 In addition, we encourage special education teachers to request that the principal consult with you before THEY make any changes to IA schedules.
 We are happy to consult on this question with individual sites.

 Q: What should I do if an IA is late to assignments or refuses to work with certain students, or if I have other concerns?

 A: You should put these concerns in writing to your principal.
 The principal is the supervisor and evaluator of all IAs.
 Our contract says: “A teacher may provide input for the performance review of an Instructional Assistant or Substitute Teacher, but shall not serve as the primary reviewer.
 The District recognizes that teacher input in the performance review of Instructional Assistants is both desirable and valuable for maintaining/improving the quality of learning support activities in the classroom.”
 (BFT/BUSD Article 15.9.7)

 Teacher and Student Safety & Parents